ForsakenIdol/a-minecraft-server/README.md

 ## Ataching to TTY

 Run `docker-compose attach minecraft`.
 Here, you can run the standard server command suite (e.g. try `say Hello World!` to speak as the server, or `/whitelist add <username>` to add users).
 Once done, press `Ctrl` + `P` and then `Ctrl` + `Q` to detach - do not use `Ctrl` + `C`, because you will stop the server (remember - you're attached to the main process' STDIN).

+If you accidentally stop the server, first, run `docker compose down` to make sure it's stopped properly, then run either of the `run` scripts to start it up again.